vberezinbadger/mineCORE/README.md

 Just follow the development.
 And yes, version 2.0 has already been released, but this is just the beginning of what we are going to do.

-Installing from under openOS: <pastebin run 3qMJ5ERb>
+Installing from under openOS:

+pastebin run 3qMJ5ERb

+Good day!